SciTools/iris/docs/src/further_topics/dask_best_practices/dask_pp_to_netcdf.rst

 Here is an example of how dask objects can be tuned for better performance.

-1.1 The problem - Slow Saving
+1.1 The Problem - Slow Saving
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We have ~300 PP files which we load as follows: